gusaiani/elixir-oh-my-zsh/README.md

-# Oh My Zsh plugin for Elixir, IEx, Mix, Kiex and Phoenix
+# Zsh plugin for Elixir, IEx, Mix, Kiex and Phoenix

 Terminal shortcuts for Elixir developers.

 ## Install and run

+These [shortcuts](https://github.com/gusaiani/elixir-oh-my-zsh/blob/master/elixir.plugin.zsh) have nothing exclusive to Zsh, they are basic shell commands.
+This means you can always copy the contents and use it with just about any shell setup.

+However, if you already use one of the libraries listed below, here's to any easy life:

 ### [Antigen](https://github.com/zsh-users/antigen)